ayush-2810/Algorithms-in-python/README.md

      - Now instead of subtraction, if we divide smaller number, the algorithm stops when we find remainder 0.

-- **Unordered_pairs** : This file contains an in-built function which can be used for making all unordered pairs from a given list.
+- ## **Unordered_pairs** : This file contains an in-built function which can be used for making all unordered pairs from a given list.

+   - It uses itertools module.
-It uses itertools module which contains a function named combination to generate all the pairs from a list.
+   - It contains a function named combination which is used to generate all the pairs from a list.